 Washington Roommate Agreement

-A Washington roommate agreement is a formal document that outlines the rules and responsibilities of individuals sharing a dwelling.
-All roommates must read and agree to the terms specified in the agreement, and each must provide their signature to validate the document.
+A Washington roommate agreement serves as a formal document that outlines the rules and responsibilities of individuals sharing a dwelling.
+All roommates must read and agree to the terms specified in this roommate contract.
+Also, each tenant must provide their signature to validate the Washington roommate agreement document.

 Washington Roommate Agreement